diazrenata/ldats2020/analysis/reports/crossval_scale_results.md

 ```

 ![](crossval_scale_results_files/figure-gfm/unnamed-chunk-2-2.png)<!-- -->

+Most of the difference between topics seems to come in the details -
+both have a big contribution, close to 50-50, from some really common
+species.
+Then there are several rare species that are all topic 1 or
+topic 2.
+There might be a way to quantify this.

 ``` r
 ts_2_106 <- LDATS::TS_on_LDA(lda_2_106, as.data.frame(bbs_rtrg_1_11$covariates), timename = 'year', formulas = ~ 1, nchangepoints = c(0:2), control = LDATS::TS_control(nit = 1000))